 Race is a social reality.
-It is an identity assigned to humans based partially on physical similarities and largely on rules made by the society.
+It is an identity assigned to humans based on physical and social qualities shared by a group of people.
 Racism on the other hand is an evil concept.
-A theory of racial supremacy, based on the fallacious notion of one’s own race being superior to others, which is then imposed upon the society with the help of power.
-This is how racism can be described in simple words.
-For racists, innate and inherent biological characteristics determine human behaviour which becomes a basis for categorizing people according to their races and place them at superior and inferior positions in a social hierarchy.
+It can be defined, in simple words, as a theory based on racial supremacy – the notion that one’s own race is superior to others – which is then imposed upon society with the help of power.
+For racists, innate and inherent biological characteristics serve as a ground for categorizing people according to their races and placing them at superior and inferior positions in a social hierarchy.

 The ideology of white supremacy viewed black people as mere chattels.
 This venomous notion resulted in the mass enslavement of thousands of native Africans and African Americans, who were subsequently bought, sold, given away or exploited in the most inhuman ways.
 Even outside the institution of slavery, or after the abolition took place, the black people continued to face fierce discrimination.
 Thousands of Negroes were lynched or killed mercilessly by white supremacists just because they were black.
-As their very existence was considered a ‘sin’, they were left with only two option – either to get punished throughout their life or lay down their life as an act of atonement.
+As their very existence was considered ‘sinful’, they were left with only two options – either get punished lifelong or lay down life as an act of atonement.

-Indian caste system was prevalent in stringent form in Kerala.
+The Indian caste system was prevalent in the stringent form in Kerala.
 The segregation between the upper and lower castes was, in some aspects, more rigid than the racial segregation in the west.
-It was believed that a person of lower caste could ‘pollute’ an upper caste person not only by mere touch, but also by coming within certain feet from him.
+It was believed that a person of lower caste could ‘pollute’ an upper caste person not only by mere touch but also by coming within certain feet from him.
 In extreme cases, the ‘pollution’ was transmitted even by ‘breathing the same air’ or simply seeing a lower caste person.
 The discrimination was so ugly that the lower caste people were even denied the most basic of human rights.
 For instance, the low caste women did not have the right to cover their bosoms unless they pay a specific tax for it.
-Similarly, low caste men had to pay a certain tax called ‘tala-karam’, on their heads.
-It is quite ironical that Kerala, which is, at present, the most literate state in India, was once a region described as ‘lunatic asylum’ by Swami Vivekananda for its discriminatory and inhuman laws.
+Similarly, low caste men had to pay a certain tax called tala-karam on their heads.
+It is quite ironic that Kerala, presently the most literate state in India, was once a region described as ‘lunatic asylum’ by Swami Vivekananda for its discriminatory and inhuman laws.

 In short, history provides us with enough evidence on how racism can infect a person’s mind and preclude any effort to understand the plight of its victims.
 By the 19th century, the plague of racism had spread all over the world.
-However, with the passage of time and as a result of various social reform movements, constitutional and legal measures were taken by governments, and declarations were made both at national as well as global level to ensure protection of the oppressed people.
-But, as laws are incapable of reforming minds, these amendments and changes could in no way alter the beliefs and views of the people of the assumed higher status.
-An element that could influence the minds of these people at ethical level was evidently missing.
-For this reason, they always found a way to continue with their discriminatory attitudes within the framework of law, a major problem governments are still struggling to tackle.
+However, with the passage of time and as a result of various social reform movements, constitutional and legal measures were taken by governments, and declarations were made both at national as well as global levels to ensure the protection of the oppressed people.

-Here let us pause and marvel at the spiritual revolution Islam brought about in a people so backward and uncivilized.
+Here let us pause and marvel at the spiritual revolution brought about by Islam in a people who were utterly backward and extremely uncivilized.
 The idols of ego and supremacy they had long preserved in their hearts were instantly broken.
 The age-old traditions of discrimination and divisiveness they had held dear were eradicated.
-At a time when hierarchal discriminations were rampant, Islam courageously established social equality and provided the world with such golden principles which are still a guiding light for cultural and moral progress of man.
+At a time when hierarchal discriminations were rampant, Islam courageously established social equality and provided the world with such golden principles which are still a guiding light for the cultural and moral progress of man.
 When racial differences were considered a basis for dividing people into superior and inferior categories, Islam reminded people of the genesis of races and proclaimed: